Apply for crane licence

 - The execution by any person of any works associated with the Licence.

-- The Licensee shall accept liability for any damage caused to the highway or street furniture by the crane or mobile working platform or by the erection, use, removal or maintenance of the crane and any such damage shall be repaired to the satisfaction of the Highway Authority at the expense of the Licensee, or at the Highway Authority’s discretion the Licensee shall pay to the Highway Authority on demand a sum specified by the Highway Authority for the costs of repairing the Highway.
+- The Licensee shall accept liability for any damage caused to the highway or street furniture by the crane or by the erection, use, removal or maintenance of the crane and any such damage shall be repaired to the satisfaction of the Highway Authority at the expense of the Licensee, or at the Highway Authority’s discretion the Licensee shall pay to the Highway Authority on demand a sum specified by the Highway Authority for the costs of repairing the Highway.

 - The ‘highway’ can include the carriageway, footway and any verge.